jackhistorynorton/world_history_1/Syllabus_1101_FA18.md

 -  Recognize that written communication requires more careful word choice than oral communication.
 For example, sarcastic comments don’t work because you can’t read sarcasm, only hear it.

 If you need technology help, you may call our IT help desk at 952-358-8181.
 Even better, ask them a question on Normandale's “[*Ask Us*](http://normandale.custhelp.com/app/home)” page, which will help track your request.

-**Basic Needs Statement**
-If you have difficulty affording groceries or

 **Late Work-** Assignments are due by the 8 p.m. on Friday for the week of the assignment listed in the course calendar.
 Assignments handed in late are penalized 15 points.
 Late work may be handed in until the D2L Assignment Submission Folder for late work closes, the penultimate week of class. *Quizzes, in-class responses, and discussions may not be made up.* Your lowest two quiz grades, discussion grades or in-class response grades are automatically dropped.